SIZE / CONST: I'm 6 ft/180 lbs, riding a 5'8" Couch Potato (2" over the top end of the recommended sizes for my weight). Mine is standard poly.

 CONCLUSION: There are basically two types of grovelers: those that always need input (working rail to rail for speed), and those that can trim w/no input without bogging.
 The Couch Potato is in the trim category.
 It doesn't "rip" as easily as hybrid fishes I've had, but the CP has good qualities they don't...and it's for a smaller wave, anyhow.

-The CP will trim all the way to the inside on almost any wave, but, unless you're a paddling machine, don't think you're gonna paddle it into ankle-high mush like a longboard.
-Bottom line, just don't get the CP too big!
+The CP will trim all the way to the inside on almost any wave, but, unless you're a paddling machine, don't think you're gonna paddle the poly version into ankle-high mush like a longboard (EPS might).
+Bottom line, just don't get the the CP too big (don't go over the Lost vol calculator recommendation).

 Results 1 to 10 of 13